MauricioUyaguari/DataTree/README.md

 ### sql_object

 This file contains the sql object class which connects itself to a sql table.
-Additionally it contains useful methods such as the following that will be useful for the user.
+It also contains the following methods that might be helpful for the user:
   * #update
   * #insert
   * #save